 1. INTRODUCTION

 Linseed (Linum usitatissimum L., 2n = 30), belonging to the family Linaceae and order Malpighiales, is one of the earliest cultivated crops, with a history spanning over 6,000-7,000 years.
 The genus name Linum originates from the word "lin" or "thread," and usitatissimum means "most useful" in Latin.
 Linseed is widely recognized for its dual purpose-used as an oilseed (flaxseed) and as a fiber crop (fiber flax) (Vaisey-Genser and Morris, 2003).
 Its genome size is approximately 368–373 Mb (Ragupathy et al., 2011).
 Flax is considered one of the top five oilseed crops globally and the third-largest source of natural fiber.
-It thrives in tropical and temperate climates, particularly in silt loam, clay loam, and alluvial soils with pH 6–7 (Rai, 2012).
+It thrives in tropical and temperate climates, particularly in silt loam, clay loam, and alluvial soils with pH varying between 6 and 7 (Rai, 2012).
 Ideal growing regions include black soils in peninsular India and the Indo-Gangetic plains.
 Despite its importance, linseed is still underutilized and is cultivated in only 34 countries, with major producers including India, USA, Canada, Argentina, China, Ethiopia, and Australia (Wakjira et al., 2004; Green et al., 2008).
 Linseed is highly valued for its nutritional composition, especially its rich content of omega-3 and omega-6 fatty acids.
 Key omega-3 fatty acids like α-linolenic acid (ALA), docosahexaenoic acid (DHA), and eicosapentaenoic acid (EPA) are known for their role in reducing cardiovascular disease (Hurteau, 2004).
 Linseed contains about 16% ALA and 57% linoleic acid (LA), making it a rich source of essential polyunsaturated fatty acids (PUFAs) (Ganorkar and Jain, 2013).

 To improve linseed cultivars, characterization of germplasm and assessment of genetic variability are essential.
 Though traditional breeding techniques like selection, hybridization, and introduction have been employed, modern tools such as molecular and biochemical markers are now increasingly used.
 Among molecular tools, the ISSR (Inter Simple Sequence Repeat) technique stands out for its simplicity, high reproducibility, and independence from prior genomic information (Wolfe and Liston, 1998).
-ISSR-PCR primers are effective in identifying polymorphisms across multiple loci (Zietkiewicz et al.1994).
+ISSR-PCR primers are effective in identifying polymorphisms across multiple loci (Zietkiewicz et al.,1994).
 Additionally, SSR (Simple Sequence Repeat) markers, or microsatellites, offer high polymorphism, heritability, and co-dominant nature, making them ideal for marker-assisted selection (MAS) and diversity studies.
 These approaches have significantly contributed to the development of improved linseed cultivars (Sandip et al., 2012).

 2. MATERIALS AND METHODS

-The current study, titled "Characterization of Linseed (Linum usitatissimum L.) Germplasm at Morphological, Biochemical & Molecular Level" was conducted during 2024-2025 at the Department of Plant Biotechnology, College of Agricultural Biotechnology, Latur [Vasantrao Naik Marathwada Agricultural University, Parbhani (M.S.)]
+2.1 Study Site and Plant Material

-2.1 MATERIALS
+The study was conducted during 2024-2025 at the Department of Plant Biotechnology, College of Agricultural Biotechnology, Latur [Vasantrao Naik Marathwada Agricultural University, Parbhani (M.S.)].

 The linseed germplasm used in this study was obtained through an MTA from the collection maintained at Indira Gandhi Agricultural University, Raipur (C.G.).
-A total of 18 germplasm lines were utilized for morphological, biochemical, and molecular analyses in this investigation.
+A total of 18 germplasm lines (Table 1 and Figure 1) were utilized for morphological, biochemical, and molecular analyses in this investigation.